Nuclei-Software/nuclei-sdk/doc/source/design/board/nuclei_fpga_eval.rst

         :alt: Nuclei FPGA Evaluation Kit, MCU 200T Version

         Nuclei FPGA Evaluation Kit, MCU 200T Version

+There are also other fpga board we supported, such as KU060 and VCU118 board, please contact with our sales for details.

 Click `Nuclei FPGA Evaluation Kit Board Documents`_ to access the documents of these boards.